 Talent cutting the underside of the intestine.

 Once the kidneys are exposed, extract them individually [1-TXT].
-Gently pinch and lift the distal end of the ureter with tissue forceps [2].
-Using the dissection scissors, cut underneath the pinched ureter towards the kidney until it has become liberated from the surrounding connective tissue [3]
+Gently pinch and lift the distal end of the ureter with tissue forceps [2-TXT].
+Using the dissection scissors, cut underneath the pinched ureter towards the kidney until it has become liberated from the surrounding connective tissue [3].
+Once the kidneys are exposed, extract them individually [1-TXT].

 Talent extracting the kidneys.
 TEXT: ~4mm away from the kidney

 Talent lifting the ureter with tissue forceps.
+TEXT: ~4 mm away from the kidney

 Talent cutting under the ureter to liberate it from surrounding tissues.

+2.2.1.
+Talent extracting the kidneys.

-Transfer the kidney to a silicon elastomer-coated dissection dish [1] and fill it with ice-cold KRB solution until the kidney is completely submerged [2-TXT].
+Transfer the kidney to a silicon elastomer-coated dissection dish [1] and Fill a silicon elastomer-coated dish with ice-cold KRB solution [2-TXT].
+Transfer the kidney to the dissection dish and ensure that is completely submerged [1].
+[2-TXT].

 Talent transferring the kidney to dissection dish coated with silicon elastomer.

 Talent filling the dish with KRB solution.
 TEXT: KRB- Krebs-Ringer bicarbonate

+2.3.1.
+Talent transferring the kidney to dissection dish coated with silicon elastomer.

 Use fine spring scissors and internal forceps to remove adipose tissue from the base of the kidney to expose the distal renal pelvis, or RP, and proximal ureter [1].
-Remove the proximal ureter and a portion of the distal RP from the base using fine spring scissors [2].
+Remove the proximal ureter and a portion of the distal RP from the base using fine spring scissors and forceps [2].

-Talent removing the adipose from the base of the kidney using spring scissors and forceps.
+SCOPE SHOT: Talent removing the adipose from the base of the kidney using spring scissors and forceps.

-Talent removing the proximal ureter and portion of distal RP using fine spring scissors.
+SCOPE SHOT: Talent removing the proximal ureter and portion of distal RP using fine spring scissors and forceps.

 Pierce the outer renal capsule with fine-tip forceps, angling the tips away from the kidney body [1].
 Using forceps with each hand, pinch the loose ends of the capsule and peel them apart until the remaining renal capsule membrane is removed entirely [2].

-Talent piercing out the renal capsule using fine-tip forceps.
+SCOPE SHOT: Talent piercing out the renal capsule using fine-tip forceps.

-Talent peeling out the loose ends of the renal capsule membrane using forceps.
+SCOPE SHOT: Talent peeling out the loose ends of the renal capsule membrane using forceps.

 Insert a razor blade into the blade holder of the vibratome instrument [1] and adjust the blade clearance angle to approximately 18 degrees [2].